Wondamonstaa/NetGameSim_Project1/README_HW1.md

 The following object, as mentioned earlier, is used to calculate the similarities between two graphs by analyzing the properties nodes and edges from both graphs.
 Using the given threshold, a similarity score is calculated, which subsequently serves as the output value in the Map and the input value in the Reducer.
 Based on the similarity score, as stated above, traceability links between nodes and edges are calculated.

+5. EdgesSimilarityMapReduce:

+This component serves the purpose of establishing a Map/Reduce model that exclusively operates on pairs of data denoted as <key, value>.
+Inside the EdgesSimilarityMapReduce component, an instance of the SimRank class is created.
+This instantiation enables us to access methods for evaluating similarities between two graphs, specifically edges, all while reducing the code complexity within the EdgesSimilarityMapReduce object.

+In the Mapper phase, the primary method for the initial processing of input files is the map function.
+LongWritable and Text are used as the input key and value types, as we process the CSV file line by line.
+The output values for <key, value> pairs consist of Text and DoubleWritable.
+Within the map() function, while processing each line of the file, we calculate its similarity rank by invoking the calculateEdgeSimRank() function with each line of the processed CSV file as an argument.
+As a result, each line of the file undergoes processing, accompanied by the registration of NodeID and its corresponding similarity score for subsequent steps.
+These values are then transmitted to the Reduce phase, where the final processing of the received data unfolds.

+The driver of this class is the runEdgeSimMR(inputPathE: String, outputPathE: String) method, which takes the path to the directory with shards for edges, and the output path for the produced result as the second argument.